 After obtaining ethical approval from Khyber Medical University Peshawar (92-91-9217268), participants who showed interest in participating in the study received an information sheet with a concise summary and the study's aims.
 After that a written consent was singed from the participant and was recruited for the study via in-depth interviews.
-All of the interviews, which lasted between 20 and 40 minutes, were taped.
-It was made sure that interviews were placed at convenient times for the participants.
+All of occurring more.
+So it occurs mostly in a stressful situation" (P5).